shinckel/CPP_projects-from-00-to-04/README.md

     IdentityFile /Users/hincksof/ubuntu_config/.ssh/id_rsa
   ```
 - At this point, VSCode will ask you for the location of your SSH keys.
 The default location should be in a hidden directory named “.ssh” in the home directory.
+- ` IdentityFile` is the place where it is stored the public key generated previously in yout host machine ->  `ssh-keygen -t rsa`

 ### References
 [Using Multipass with vscode](https://discourse.ubuntu.com/t/using-multipass-with-vscode/34905)